Home pages can be tricky things to write. There seems to be so much riding on your home page, and you want to make sure you get it ‘right’.

 How’s that for minimalism?

-In my experience, unless you are going for this minimal look, it never hurts to have a further explanatory subheading and intro.
+In my experience, unless you are going for this minimal look, it never hurts to have a further explanatory subheading.

 After all, value propositions are not always easy – or even possible – to communicate in a few words.